 Depending on the treatment, results of the dermal filler injections may be seen right away or up to a month later.
 Dermal fillers can smooth wrinkles and folds, add volume to the cheeks or lips, and make the face look more healthy and youthful.
 Most dermal fillers require no downtime, but strenuous exercise and sun exposure should be avoided for 24 hours after the injections.
 Some fillers last for 9 months, but others can last for up to 2 years.

 While wrinkles and thinning lips are a normal part of the aging process, there is no reason for you to look older than you feel.
 With dermal filler injections, you can return your face to a younger and smoother look.
-To schedule your first appointment at Asim Medical in Miami, FL, call (407) 692-1965 or contact us.
+To schedule your first appointment at Asim Medical in Orlando, FL, call call (407) 456-8082 or contact us.

 The results of dermal fillers depend on the treatment used.
 Some fillers last for 6 months, but others can last for up to 2 years.